Skip to main content

 Consider Your Alternatives

 While a HELOC or home equity loan is a viable financing option, it requires you to use your home as collateral—and defaulting on that loan could result in foreclosure.
-Hometap can offer you access to the equity accrued in your home in cash today without any interest or monthly payments.
+Hometap can offer you access to the equity accrued in your home in cash today without monthly payments.

 See if you prequalify for a Hometap investment in less than 30 seconds.